 This strategy worked in IN to have the Indianapolis Power & Light Building run a Lights On Afterschool message that lit up downtown!

-Every town has its statues, community centers, town halls, fountains, and bridges.
-And city leaders are big supporters of afterschool programs!
-Contact your city leader and/or their public affairs office to ask about lighting up a local feature.
-City and town leaders may appreciate the positive visibility of showing support for afterschool, and may even help promote the lighting.
-While you are at it, ask for proclamation in support of Lights On Afterschool as well.
+City leaders are big supporters of afterschool programs!
+Contact your city leader and/or their public affairs office to ask about lighting up a local feature, like an iconic statue, community center, town hall, fountain, or bridge.
+City and town leaders may appreciate the positive visibility of supporting afterschool and may even help promote the lighting.
+While you are at it, ask for a proclamation in support of Lights On Afterschool as well.

 Think outside the box!